 PhD student in Applied Mathematics and Computer Science at DTU

 I’m a PhD candidate in Applied Mathematics and Computer Science at the Technical University of Denmark, specifically within the Cognitive Systems section.
-My research focuses on the development of Bayesian neural networks for molecular discovery.
+My research is part of the Bayesian neural networks for molecular discovery project.

 I started my PhD, titled “Uncertainty Quantification for Graph Neural Networks”, in September 2023, and I’m supervised by Mikkel N. Schmidt (main supervisor) and Michael Riis Andersen (co-supervisor).